smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 RNG encountered earlier in a run can inform actions later in a run.
 Take a physical or mental note of RNG encountered.

 Unicorn
 - The unicorn stays in the same location it spawns unless it is scared off-screen.
-Record where you see it at the beginning of the run to reduce time looking for it later
+Record where you see it at the beginning of the run to reduce time looking for it later.

 Pan
 - Pan won't re-appear for 2 minutes after visiting a screen with him there.
 If you run into him shortly before you need to get his pipe, keep that in mind and come back at a later point in the run to not waste a minute of futile screen cycling.